crisperdue/prooftoys-site/content/number-game/tutorial1.md

 = x) == T` to replace `0 = 0` with `T`, and when an assumption becomes
 `T`, it drops it from the assumptions.

+(It might seem as if "dropping" assumptions is based on some additional, special principle; but really behind the scenes it uses the same principles as all other reasoning, and Prooftoys can show you those details on request.)

 ##### The pieces

 The statement `(0 = 0) => (0 = 0)` is a *conditional statement*